380th Air Expeditionary Wing: Cold War

-The 380th Bombardment Wing (Medium) was established at Plattsburgh Air Force Base, New York, on 11 July 1955 and assigned to Strategic Air Command (SAC) Eighth Air Force.
+The 380th Bombardment Wing, Medium was established at Plattsburgh Air Force Base, New York, on 11 July 1955 and assigned to Strategic Air Command (SAC) Eighth Air Force.
 For the next 40 years, the 380th was a front line SAC wing during the Cold War.

 Along with the wing's activation, the 528th, 529th and 530th Bombardment Squadrons were also activated.
-During July and August, the personnel assigned to the Wing arrived at Plattsburgh.
+In July and August, the personnel assigned to the Wing arrived at Plattsburgh.
 In December 1955, the first Boeing B-47 Stratojet medium bomber was assigned to the Wing but instead of being flown to Plattsburgh, was delivered to Pinecastle Air Force Base, Florida, as Detachment 1of the wing because of the delays in completing the base facilities at Plattsburgh.

 Major Harold L. Neal piloted the first flight of a B-47 by a 380th's crew on 27 January 1956 at Pinecastle.
 For the next several months, training continued while additional B-47s were assigned to the Wing.
 By the end of January 1956, 16 B-47s were assigned to the wing and increased to 30 by the end of April.
-The first B-47E arrived on 21 March 1956 piloted by Brigadier General Kenneth O. Sanborn, first commander of the 820th Air Division, also headquartered at Plattsburgh AFB, but temporarily assigned to Pinecastle.
+The first B-47E arrived on 21 March 1956 piloted by Brigadier General Kenneth O. Sanborn, first commander of the {[820th Air Division}], also headquartered at Plattsburgh AFB, but temporarily assigned to Pinecastle.
 The aircraft was christened "City of Plattsburgh" the next day.

 By June 1956, the runway and essential facilities were completed at Plattsburgh and the wing and Air Division moved its aircraft and headquarters to the newly constructed base from Florida.
 In September 1956, the 380th Air Refueling Squadron, flying the Boeing KC-97 Stratofreighter, was transferred to Plattsburgh from Sheppard Air Force Base, Texas.
 The wing was declared combat ready on 1 October 1956.